“The human animal differs from the lesser primates

 - Spices to Avoid: cayenne, chili powder, paprika, red pepper, curry, and spice blends that contain these nightshade spices.

-- Spices to Enjoy: allspice, star anise, caraway, cardamom, cinnamon, clove, ginger, horseradish, juniper, mace, black pepper, white pepper, green peppercorns, pink peppercorns, salt, turmeric and vanilla.
+- Spices to Enjoy: cinnamon, clove, garlic, ginger, horseradish, juniper, mace, sea salt, and turmeric.

-- Grey Area Spices: anise seed, annatto, celery seed, coriander, cumin, fennel, fenugreek, mustard and nutmeg.
-(These are all seedbased spices which are allowed on the core version of the AIP, but excluded for the first 30 days on the Paleo Approach.)
+- Grey Area Spices: allspice, star anise, anise seed, annatto, caraway, cardamom, celery seed, coriander, cumin, fennel, fenugreek, juniper, mustard, nutmeg, peppercorns, poppy seed, sesame seed, sumac, and vanilla bean.
+(These are fuit and seedbased spices which most people with autoimmune disease tolerate well.
+However, the Paleo Approach (an expanded version of the AIP) recommends avoiding them for the first 30 days as a precaution and then reintroducing.)

 - Enjoy all Coconut Products: fresh coconut, dried unsweetened coconut, coconut flour, unrefined coconut oil, coconut aminos, coconut butter, and additive-free or homemade coconut milk.